 In \cite{SBBR10}, a generalised determinisation transforming coalgebras $c\colon S \to F\T S$ into coalgebras $c^\sharp \colon \T S \to F\T S$ was presented.
 This construction requires the existence of a \emph{lifting} $\overline{F}$ of $F$ to the category of algebras for the monad $\T$.
-In the case of NDA, the functor $FX = 2\times X^L$ can be easily lifted to the category of join-semilattices (algebras for $\Pow$) and, the coalgebra $c^\sharp\colon \Pow S \to 2\times (\Pow S)^L$ resulting from this construction turns out to be exactly the standard determinised automaton.
+In the case of NDA, the functor $FX = 2\times X^L$ can be easily lifted to the category of join-semilattices (algebras for $\Pow$) and the coalgebra $c^\sharp\colon \Pow S \to 2\times (\Pow S)^L$ resulting from this construction turns out to be exactly the standard determinised automaton.
 Unfortunately, this is not the case with probabilistic automata: because of the lack of a suitable distributive law of $\Dis$ over $\Pow$ \cite{VW06}, it is impossible to suitably lift $FX=(\Pow X)^\Act$ to the category of \emph{convex algebras} (algebras for the monad $\Dis$).

 The way out of the impasse consists in defining a powerset-like functor on the category of convex algebras.
-This is not a lifting but it enjoys enough properties that allow to lift every PA into a labeled transition system on convex algebras.
-In turn, these can be transformed -- without changing the underlying behavioural equivalence -- into standard LTSs on $\Sets$ by simply forgetting the algebraic structure.
-We show that the result of the whole procedure is exactly the expected belief-state transformer and that the induced notion of behavioural equivalence coincides with a canonical one present in the literature~\cite{DGHM08,Hennessy12,FengZ14,HermannsKK14}.
+This is not a functor lifting to the category of algebras but it enjoys enough properties that allow to transform every PA into a labelled transition system on convex algebras.
+In turn, these can be transformed---without changing the underlying behavioural equivalence---into standard LTSs on $\Sets$ by simply forgetting the algebraic structure.
+We show that the result of the whole procedure is exactly the expected belief-state transformer and that the induced notion of behavioural equivalence coincides with a canonical distribution bisimilarity present in the literature~\cite{DGHM08,Hennessy12,FengZ14,HermannsKK14}.

-The analogy with NDA pays back in terms of proof techniques.
+Recognising the analogy between this new construction and the above on NDA pays off in terms of proof techniques.
 In \cite{bonchi2013checking}, Bonchi and Pous introduced an efficient algorithm to check language equivalence of NDA based on coinduction up-to~\cite{PS11}: in a determinised automaton $c^\sharp\colon \Pow S \to 2\times (\Pow S)^L$, language equivalence can be proved by means of bisimulations up-to the structure of join semilattice carried by the state space $\Pow S$.
 Algorithmically, this results in an impressive pruning of the search space.